kjansson/minipot/README.md

 Minipot is a simplistic SSH honeypot written in Go

 # How does it work?
-Minipot is a fake SSH server which accepts login as root with any password after a certain number of attempts.
+Minipot is a "fake" SSH server which accepts login as root with any password after a certain number of attempts.
 When a user is "authenticated", a container is started just for the session.
 Input/output is forwarded to and from the container.
 The session can be configured to timeout after a period of no input, or after a certain amount of time since session start, to not keep containers hanging around forever.
-Client information, all authentication attempts, user input and file system changes are logged.
+Client information, authentication attempts, user input and file system changes are logged.
-It is dead simple to use, and a single server can host many environments to handle sessions from attackers, how many depends on the size of the server and the size of the image used.
+It is dead simple to use.
+Just an executable to run, and Docker running.
+A single server can host many environments to handle sessions from attackers, how many simply depends on the size of the server and the image used.

 # Requirements
 * Docker engine running